 After choosing a force field, all files will be read only from the corresponding force field directory.
-If you want to modify or add a residue types, you can copy the force field directory from the GROMACS library directory to your current working directory.
-If you want to add new protein residue types, you will need to modify residuetypes.dat in the library directory or copy the whole library directory to a local directory and set the environment variable GMXLIB to the name of that directory.
-Check Chapter 5 of the manual for more information about file formats.
+If you want to modify or add a residue types, you can copy the force field directory from the Gromacs library directory to your current working directory.
+If you want to add new protein residue types, you will need to modify residuetypes.dat in the libary directory or copy the whole library directory to a local directory and set the environment variable GMXLIB to the name of that directory.
+Check chapter 5 of the manual for more information about file formats.

 The program has limited intelligence, it reads a number of database files, that allow it to make special bonds (Cys-Cys, Heme-His, etc.), if necessary this can be done manually.
-The program can prompt the user to select which kind of LYS, ASP, GLU, CYS or HIS residue is desired.
-For Lys the choice is between neutral (two protons on NZ) or protonated (three protons, default), for Asp and Glu unprotonated (default) or protonated, for His the proton can be either on ND1, on NE2 or on both.
+The program can prompt the user to select which kind of LYS, ASP, GLU, CYS or HIS residue she wants.
+For LYS the choice is between neutral (two protons on NZ) or protonated (three protons, default), for ASP and GLU unprotonated (default) or protonated, for HIS the proton can be either on ND1, on NE2 or on both.
 By default these selections are done automatically.
 For His, this is based on an optimal hydrogen bonding conformation.
-Hydrogen bonds are defined based on a simple geometric criterion, specified by the maximum hydrogen-donor-acceptor angle and donor-acceptor distance, which are set by -angle and -dist respectively.
+Hydrogen bonds are defined based on a simple geometric criterium, specified by the maximum hydrogen-donor-acceptor angle and donor-acceptor distance, which are set by -angle and -dist respectively.

 The separation of chains is not entirely trivial since the markup in user-generated PDB files frequently varies and sometimes it is desirable to merge entries across a TER record, for instance if you want a disulfide bridge or distance restraints between two protein chains or if you have a HEME group bound to a protein.
-In such cases multiple chains should be contained in a single moleculetype definition.
-To handle this, pdb2gmx uses two separate options.
-First, -chainsep allows you to choose when a new chemical chain should start, and termini added when applicable.
-This can be done based on the existence of TER records, when the chain id changes, or combinations of either or both of these.
-You can also do the selection fully interactively.
-In addition, there is a -merge option that controls how multiple chains are merged into one moleculetype, after adding all the chemical termini (or not).
-This can be turned off (no merging), all non-water chains can be merged into a single molecule, or the selection can be done interactively.
+In such cases multiple chains should be contained in a single molecule_type definition.
+To handle this, pdb2gmx has an option -chainsep so you can choose whether a new chain should start when we find a TER record, when the chain id changes, combinations of either or both of these or fully interactively.

 Also slowing down of dihedral motion can be done with -heavyh done by increasing the hydrogen-mass by a factor of 4.
 This is also done for water hydrogens to slow down the rotational motion of water.
 The increase in mass of the hydrogens is subtracted from the bonded (heavy) atom so that the total mass of the system remains the same.